douden/graph_test/book/pages/random_variable.md

 ## Intuition

 In simpler terms, a random variable is simply a mathematical object that assigns numbers to conceptual things.
-These things are usually the outcomes of random processes, such as *upward-facing side of six-sided die has six eyes* → 6 or *height of a random tree in this forest* → 19.46 meters.
+These things are usually the outcomes of random processes, such as *roll a six-sided die* or *pick a random tree in this forest and measure its height*.
+A random variable then systematically assigns numbers to specific outcomes, such as *upward-facing side has six eyes* → 6 or *height of this specific tree* → 19.46 meters.
 The numbers obtained through this random variable can then act as input to a probability distribution, which returns a probability or probability density associated with this specific outcome.

 The element below illustrates an example.
 While each individual tree in the forest may have a concrete height, picking one at random repeatedly will yield different heights at different frequencies.
 A random variable *tree height* assigns to each individual tree receives a concrete number corresponding to its height, and plugging this number into the associated probability distribution informs us how common this height is in the whole forest.